MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 Get-ChildItem -Path C:\Windows -Force
 ```

-This parameter is named Force because you can forcibly override the normal behavior of the
+This parameter is named **Force** because you can forcibly override the normal behavior of the
-`Get-ChildItem` command.
-Force is a widely used parameter that forces an action that a cmdlet would
+`Get-ChildItem` command. **Force** is a widely used parameter that forces an action that a cmdlet
-not normally perform, although it will not perform any action that compromises the security of the
+wouldn't normally perform, although it can't perform any action that compromises the security of the
 system.

-### Matching Item Names with Wildcards
+### Matching item names with wildcards

 The `Get-ChildItem` command accepts wildcards in the path of the items to list.

-Because wildcard matching is handled by the Windows PowerShell engine, all cmdlets that accepts
+Because wildcard matching is handled by the PowerShell engine, all cmdlets that accepts wildcards
-wildcards use the same notation and have the same matching behavior.
-The Windows PowerShell wildcard
+use the same notation and have the same matching behavior.
+The PowerShell wildcard notation
-notation includes:
+includes:

 - Asterisk (`*`) matches zero or more occurrences of any character.
 - Question mark (`?`) matches exactly one character.
 - Left bracket (`[`) character and right bracket (`]`) character surround a set of characters to be
   matched.